HackerUSA-CE/aisd-jse-01-hello-world/README.md

 # Instructions ✅

 ## 1. **Create the Project Folder and Files**
-   - [ ] Create a folder named `javascript-hello-world/` to store all your project files.
+   - [ ] Create a folder named `javascript-hello-world` to store all your project files.

-   - [ ] Inside the `javascript-hello-world/` folder, create a file named `index.js`.
+   - [ ] Inside the `javascript-hello-world` folder, create a file named `index.js`.
 This will be your JavaScript file.

 ## 2. **Let's Test Our Working Environment**